-- Funding from your department’s/professor’s budget: These have a small amount of funds for covering travel expenses.
+- Funding from the chair’s budget: chairs have a small amount of funds reserved for travel expenses.
 If your department/professor considers it necessary for you to attend a conference, they may provide funds directly or take these from third-party funds.
 In the former case the trip will be classified as an official journey.
 Please read and ensure you adhere to the guidelines on travel applications; in particular, please be aware that trips to conferences in which you are not an active participant can only be approved as training journeys.

-- Third-party projects: If you attend a conference in association with your participation in a third-party project your costs may be covered by the funding provider, assuming your application for funding is approved.
-You should also ensure you comply with the guidelines on travel applications in this case.
+- Third-party projects: if you take part in a conference as part of a third-party project your costs may be covered by the funding provider, provided that you submit an application and it is accepted.
+Once again, you should ensure you comply with the guidelines on travel applications.

-- Scholarship holders: Some scholarships provide funding of travel expenses.
+- Scholarship holders: some scholarships include funding for travel expenses.
 Please ask the scholarship organisation for information.

 - Women: Funding for travel to conferences is available on a case-by-case basis from university funds for promoting equal opportunities.

 - Graduate schools: Some externally funded graduate schools and research training groups provide funding to enable their members (scholarship holders) and outstanding doctoral candidates to attend conferences.

 - Full or partial grants from the conference organiser: many conferences and summer schools offer grants for doctoral candidates to attend upon application.
 Please see the information provided on the conference website for details.